 The Life and Learning Ministry is responsible for the total program of Christian Education in the Church.
-The ministry works with the Minister and staff in enlisting and training teachers and other volunteers, initiate new educational projects and classes, and provide a well rounded Christian Education program.
+They coordinate with the Minister and staff to enlist and train teachers and volunteers.
+The ministry also initiates new educational projects and classes, and provide a well rounded Christian Education program.

-Children are invited to attend the first part of each Sunday service with their families; Sunday school begins after a “Children’s Moment” with the congregation.
-The Sunday school lessons are coordinated with music and crafts in such a way as to keep the children interested and involved, while furthering their understanding and knowledge of Christian beliefs and values, always with an emphasis on the joy of God’s love.
-The dedicated teachers and volunteers are devoted to finding new ways to insure that Sunday school is a meaningful, yet always enjoyable experience.
+Children attend the first part of Sunday service with their families.
+Sunday school begins after a “Children’s Moment” with the congregation.
+The Sunday school lessons are coordinated with music and crafts to keep the children interested and involved.
+The intent of the lessons is to further understanding and knowledge of Christian beliefs and values, always with an emphasis on the joy of God’s love.
+The teachers and volunteers strive to make Sunday school a meaningful and enjoyable experience.

-There is a separate ministry for teens, which delves more deeply into the Bible’s messages for living in our times, and facing the challenges that come with young adulthood.
-Young people, like all Congregationalists, are encouraged to find God’s truth through experience, and a strong focus is on finding the joy of God’s love by giving to others, both within the community and beyond.
+There is a separate program for teens.
+It delves more deeply into the Bible’s messages for living in our times, and facing the challenges that come with young adulthood.
+All Congregationalists are encouraged to find God’s truth through experience.
+Therefore, a strong focus is on finding the joy of God’s love by giving to others, both within the community and beyond.

 There are many opportunities for adults to learn more about their faith and community at First Congregational Church.
-Adult classes at FCC are typically announced through the Daily Update, though there are a few opportunities that run consistently through the year.
+While some adult education opportunities run consistently throughout the year, other options are announced in the Daily Update.

 - Roots of Joy – every Tuesday at 7 pm.
 While not a class, Roots of Joy is an alternative worship service that gives space to explore our faith in new and dynamic ways.
 It incorporates anything that is inspiring the group of people present, and is a free-flowing service.
 It often includes a variety of art, music, reading, and conversation!

-- Adult education classes – these are offered at various times throughout the year, often in blocks of 4-6 weeks.
+- Adult education classes – offered at various times throughout the year, often in blocks of 4-6 weeks.
 The topics and schedule vary based on the needs and interests of the congregation.

 Remembering Jesus’ commands to love God, one another, and our neighbors, we will promote and model compassion, concern, respect and responsibility.

-Following the example of Jesus, we will encourage growth in prayer, biblical understanding, worship, fellowship, stewardship and service – believing that these are key aspects of Christian discipleship.
-And, remembering Jesus’ commands to love God, one another, and our neighbors, we will promote and model compassion, concern, respect and responsibility.
+Following the example of Jesus, we will encourage growth in prayer, biblical understanding, worship, fellowship, stewardship and service.
+We believe that these are key aspects of Christian discipleship.
+Also remembering Jesus’ commands to love God and our neighbors, we will promote and model compassion, concern, respect and responsibility.

-Addiction is a struggle faced by many people in Alaska.
+Many people in Alaska face the struggle of addiction.
 Addiction has a devastating effect on the individual’s life and the lives of their loved ones.
 Many times society forgets about these people and their daily life struggle to be clean.

 Items listed in the order that they are needed include: